PSujit29/student-portal/README.md

 ## Roadmap (What I Plan Next)

-- Finish the full applicant admission flow (apply, review, approve/reject)
+- Harden the admission flow (better status transition rules, optional email notifications on decision, basic auditing)
-- Add basic student portal views (profile, notices, simple dashboard)
-- Start very small LMS features (courses, assignments, submissions)
+- Flesh out the student profile API (DTOs for `/me`, admin list/detail, controlled updates to academic fields)
+- Add small, focused “student portal” features (notices, simple dashboard data) on top of the existing models
+- Only after the backend stabilises: start minimal LMS-style entities (courses, enrolments, assignments)
-- Improve documentation as the project grows
+- Keep updating this README as the architecture evolves

 This project is mainly for learning and experimentation, so the design may change as I understand more about real college workflows and backend best practices.